Skip to main content

 A precisely formulated nutritional strategy, for instance, does more than just manage caloric intake; it alters the hormonal and inflammatory signals sent by every meal.
 By reducing the intake of refined carbohydrates and industrial seed oils while increasing nutrient-dense whole foods, you lower the glucose and insulin burden on the pancreas.

 This gives the cells a chance to regain their sensitivity to insulin, a process that is central to reversing the syndrome.
-The body, freed from a constant state of metabolic stress, can begin to preferentially utilize stored fat for energy, leading to a reduction in the that is a key driver of the condition.
+The body, freed from a constant state of metabolic stress, can begin to preferentially utilize stored fat for energy, leading to a reduction in the visceral adipose tissue that is a key driver of the condition.

 Targeted lifestyle interventions are the most potent tool for re-establishing the body’s natural metabolic equilibrium.